tamago1908/Cursor-Changer.bat/README.md

 At the very least, it is by far larger and more complex than the Batch around the corner.
 And I (**tamago1908**) **created all of them by myself.**

 Simply put, it would be a single, working batchOS that aims to surpass the quality of all batchOS that have been created to date (like [Debios](https://github.com/debios/debios)😈) It would not be created strictly for the purpose of an OS, but it would come close.
 Also, unlike other batchOS, this will run in a single batch (If I may say so, it would be better to have an internet connection, but not essential.)
 No additional files or components are required.
-(At most you will need a PC with windows 10 1511 or later).

 main manu looks like this :
 ![main manu](https://github.com/tamago1908/Cursor-Changer.bat/blob/main/resource/Cursor_Changer_1.12_github_main_1.png?raw=true)